itsnestee/Verber/readme.md

-VERBER
+# VERBER

-This plugin's main function is to add a reverb effect, with the added benefit of dynamic ducking.
-This eliminates the need for sidechain compression on the audio bus and has been very helpful to me in achieving a well-spaced reverb effect quickly.
+This plugin's a reverb effect, with the added benefit of dynamic ducking.
+This eliminates the need for sidechain compression on the audio bus.

+/Users/nesta99/Documents/Nestee/Brand/Marketing/VERBER Media/Website/Screenshot 2023-01-22 at 18.18.15.png

+## Release Versions
 Verber is available as VST3 and AU for Windows and Mac architecture.